What's on this page:

 - Here is a great article on the temptation to multitask.
 Search it for "cascade of negative outcomes" and scan the next few paragraphs!
 For advice on how to learn to resist multitasking, search the article for "marshmallow test" and read from there.

 2. Work in small chunks.
 The explorer (not the actor!)
-Richard Burton wrote "I never worked for more than a quarter of an hour at a time, for after that the brain lost its freshness."
+Richard Burton, a prodigious language learner, wrote that he "never worked for more than a quarter of an hour at a time, for after that the brain lost its freshness."
 Try to work on your German a little bit every day, and try to break up each day's assignment into several chunks.
 Marathon sessions are both painful and inefficient.

 3. SPEAK!!
 You will have your first small conversations on day 1 of German 101.
 Speak as much as you can, whenever you can.
 Don't be shy, and don't worry about mistakes or missing grammar: "Yesterday I eat Döner" is perfectly clear.